direct from me to you. no review. just posted as I saw it. -in the footsteps of a farmer

 This past winter, Hadassah magazine ran an article titled, “My Daughter the Farmer.”
 If you have a Jewish mother, you won’t be surprised to learn my mom (lovingly) urged me to read it.
 When I did, I was drawn down a rabbit hole into the world of Jewish farmers and food educators.
 I had some idea of the Jewish environmental movement, particularly the concept of eco-kashrut, but the details were fuzzy.
 The article provided stories of individuals and links to organizations* bridging the gap between ancient Jewish wisdom about connecting with, dwelling in, and tending the earth and contemporary issues around sustainability and access.

 As a result, I joined the Jewish Farmer Network on Facebook and began using Jewish hashtags on Instagram in order to connect with a new set of growers and community activists.
-In August I clicked on a link and applied for a scholarship to attend the Jewish Outdoor Food, Farming, and Environmental Education (JOFEE) Network Gathering.
+In August I clicked on a link and applied for a scholarship to attend the Jewish Outdoor, Food, and Environmental Education (JOFEE) Network Gathering.
 A few weeks ago I was notified that I received the award and made plans to travel to the retreat, in the woods north of Detroit.

 I didn’t start farming with Jewish values in mind.
 I am actively wrestling with the distinction Adrienne Krone, a scholar of religious studies cited in the Hadassah article, makes “between Jewish farmers and farmers who happen to be Jewish.”
 But when I stop to think about it, being Jewish is a huge part of my identity as an Earthling, and the Jewish values I was raised with are always with me.
 Growing up kosher made me actively aware of what I eat from an early age.
 In some ways it seems natural that I became a vegetarian as an adolescent, a cook in my twenties, and a gardener in my thirties.